oserr/AIND-Sudoku/README.md

 ### Credit

-A lot of the code in `solution.py` is in whole or partially from code used in the presentation slides for _Solving a Sudoku with AI_.
+A lot of the code in `solution.py` is taken in whole, or partially, from code used in the presentation slides for _Solving a Sudoku with AI_.